Putting Everything Together: Transforming Organizations with Grounded Architecture

 Collaborative Networks

-Access to data is one thing; ensuring that the right people can use it effectively is another.
-Collaborative Networks ensure a smooth flow of data to where decisions are being made:
+Access to data is one thing; making sure the right people can use it is another.
+Collaborative Networks help data reach the places where decisions are actually made:

 This networked approach guarantees that insights are not siloed, but embedded into the decision-making culture throughout the organization.